 BIO 113-99 CONCEPTS OF BIOLOGY: THE ECOLOGY OF MARINE ORGANISMS

 The course is predominantly online content-lectures to lead students through required readings, but numerous external video viewings and some online group work/discussions will be required to foster group work on problem sets and papers.
-While there is considerable flexibility to complete assignments within each week's module, this course is designed for the self-motivated student with excellent time-management skills who is devoting the time needed to the time-intensive class (similar to an on-campus summer science session).
-We are fitting an entire semester of a course into four weeks.
-There are >40 hours of lecture time alone in this course over the 4 weeks, with a heavier lecture load in the earlier weeks.
+While there is considerable flexibility to complete assignments within each week's module, there are weekly deadlines.
+This course is designed for the self-motivated student with excellent time-management skills who is devoting the time needed to the time-intensive class (similar to an on-campus summer course).
+We are fitting an entire semester of a course into six weeks (less than half a semester).
+There are ~35 hours of lecture time alone in this course.
 Prerequisite(s): None, but students who have taken BIO 150 must get permission of the instructor to enroll.
 Meets general academic requirement SC.

 BUS 341-80 GLOBALIZATION & MARKETING